bitnami/charts/bitnami/matomo/README.md

 <!--- app-name: Matomo -->

-# Bitnami package for Matomo
+# Bitnami Secure Images Helm chart for Matomo

 Matomo, formerly known as Piwik, is a real time web analytics program.
 It provides detailed reports on website visitors.